Demetrioz/GhostFunctions/README.md

 1. Create an Azure account
 2. Create an Azure Function
 3. Publish the project to the newly created Azure Function
+4. Add environment variables for the Azure Function that mirror the local.settings.json variables
-4. Add the function urls as custom integrations in Ghost
+5. Add the function urls as custom integrations in Ghost